-Financial instruments arise out of contractual agreements that give rise to a financial instrument.
+Financial instruments arise out of contractual agreements that give rise to a financial asset of one entity and a financial liability or equity instrument of another entity.
 Due to the nature of the Authority's activities, certain financial assets and financial liabilities arise under statute rather than a contract (for example taxes, fines and penalties).
 Such assets and liabilities do not meet the definition of financial instruments in AASB 132 Financial Instruments: Presentation.